ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C03_What_is_a_Type.md

 the language.
 Conversely, you might have a program that does something tricky that the static checker flags as a possible type issue, but at runtime it never fails because of the particular way you use it.
 In those cases, you can often adjust your type annotations or use casts/`# type: ignore` comments to tell the checker "trust me, I know what I'm doing here."
-This disconnect between static analysis and actual running code is something to be aware of--it's the price of keeping the type system optional.
+This disconnect between static analysis and running code is something to be aware of--it's the price of keeping the type system optional.
 A quote from Python's documentation highlights this separation: \_"The Python runtime does not enforce function and variable type annotations.
 They can be used by third party tools such as type checkers, IDEs, linters, etc."
 In other words, if you want enforcement of those annotations, you need to use a tool (or implement your own checks).